jjaychen1e/PetHospital-iOS/README.md

 `pod install`

 to install pod dependencies.
-After installation, Open `PetHospital-iOS.xcworkspace`(rather than `PetHospital-iOS.xcodeproj`) with Xcode.
+After installation, open `PetHospital-iOS.xcworkspace`(rather than `PetHospital-iOS.xcodeproj`) with Xcode.
 Note that if you want to install an app into iPhone using Xcode, you need a developer account(free).
 There's no limitation when installing into iOS simulators.